• Skip to primary navigation

 Tinola is a Filipino chicken soup usually served as a main entrée with steamed white rice.
 Its main ingredients include chicken, unripe papaya (green papaya), ginger, onion, and fish sauce.

 To make this vegan, tofu is used instead of chicken and I omitted the fish sauce.
-However, there’s vegan fish sauce in the market that tastes EXACTLY like regular fish sauce.
+However, there's vegan fish sauce in asian markets that tastes EXACTLY like regular fish sauce.

 • Feel free to use your favorite vegetarian meat instead of tofu.
 Make sure to fry it before adding it to the soup.

-• The recipe calls for unripe papaya (green papaya) but you can also use chayote, bottle gourd (upo), or potatoes.
+• The recipe calls for unripe papaya (green papaya) but you can also use other vegetables such as chayote, bottle gourd (upo), or potatoes.

-• If you can’t get Moringa leaves (malunggay), fresh spinach is the next best thing.
+• If you can't get Moringa leaves (malunggay), other leafy greens such as fresh spinach, kale, or even bok choy are the next best thing.

 • Add some vegetarian fish sauce and lemon for an added zest to the dish.